TOAST-DOCS/API-Gateway/en/api-guide-v1.0.md

 | startTime | DateTime | Required | N/A | N/A | Statistics query start date and time |
 | endTime | DateTime | Required | N/A | N/A | Statistics query end date and time |

-* The search period of the startTime, endTime fields can be up to 3 months.
+* The search period set by the startTime and endTime fields must be within the last 90 days.
 * Enter the stageTime, endTime fields in ISO8601 format date string format.
     * UTC notation: yyyy-MM-dd'T'HH:mm:ssZ
     * UTC-based time offset notation: yyyy-MM-dd'T'HH:mm:ss±hh:mm